rnestler/sps-speaker-notes/2025/day-2/speaker-notes-4.md

 11:35 - 12:05

-\newpage
+ * This quite big team from IBM, including Peter, Michele, Panos and Nikos
+ * Peter manages the AI for Knowledge group
+ * Panos is an Advisory Engineer
+ * Nikos is a Senior Software Engineer
+ * And Michele didn't write anything in their Bio, but there is a profile on the IBM homepage which calls him the technical lead in the AI for Knowledge group.
+ * They will give us an introduction to Docling, an open-source Python package.
+   It allows to process PDFs, DOCX, etc. and bringing it in a format that is easier to process by ML tools afterwards.

 ## Biography

-Currently, Peter manages the 'AI for Knowledge' group at the IBM Research - Zurich Laboratory.
+Currently, **Peter** manages the 'AI for Knowledge' group at the IBM Research - Zurich Laboratory.
 The group focusses on the development of Docling.

 Peter joined the IBM Research - Zurich Laboratory in July of 2014 as a post-doctoral researcher.
 The Belgium-born scientist first came to IBM Research as a summer student in 2006.